Recent Immigration Updates

 Transfer a SEVIS Record to WashU

 Transferring your F-1 or J-1 immigration status to WashU from another school in the U.S. is a multi-step process.
 Carefully review the information below and follow the steps to transfer your SEVIS Record.
-If you are a newly admitted student to WashU and are in active F-1 or J-1 immigration status sponsored by another U.S. […]
+Newly admitted WashU students in active F-1 or J-1 immigration status who are sponsored by another U.S. institution may transfer their SEVIS […]

 Your SEVIS ID Number